-What other careers can you name that are part of the Government and Public Administration cluster?
+What other careers can you name that are part of county, state, or federal government?

-Cloverleaf 4-H'ers have an opportunity to get involved in your school and community with your County 4-H program.
-This means you will attend 4-H meetings, learn how Science, Nutrition and Technology relate to your life, have a chance to improve your English Language Arts skills by participating in project presentations, be part of Community Service and Service Learning activities in your community and even go to one of Georgia's five 4-H centers for 4-H Environmental Education or Summer Camp!
-You will learn more about 4-H Summer Camp later this year.
+Elementary age 4-H'ers have an opportunity to get involved in your school and community with your County 4-H program.
+This means you will attend 4-H meetings, learn how Science, Nutrition and Technology relate to your life and have a chance to put your English Language Arts skills into practice through presenting a project.